bll123/ballroomdj-4/README.txt

   Windows
     - The marquee position is not saved when it is iconified (close the window instead).
+    - Account names with international characters:
+      As of version 4.4.4, this is mostly working, but localization (i.e. language translation) does not work.
+      The helper on new installation doesn't show any useful messages, and the display language is not changed to the current or the selected locale.

 Feedback:
   Leave your feedback, thoughts and ruminations at :